-1. Secure the Jig to Your Work Surface
+Secure the Pocket Hole Jig to Your Work Surface

-Before you can begin, you need to first secure the jig to your work surface temporarily with a clamp…
+Before you can begin, you need to first secure the jig to your work surface temporarily using a clamp…

 …or more permanently using the four screw holes in the jig’s body:

 Next, you want to adjust the drill guide to match the material thickness.
 Markings on the side let you easily find and set this.
 A set screw lets you secure it without needing any additional tools.
 This works along with the stop collar to ensure you achieve the correct drilling depth.

 As you drill the pocket hole, waste comes out of the bottom of the drill guide.
-Some versions of the Kreg Jig even include dust collection.
+Some more expensive Kreg pocket hole jigs even include dust collection.
 We like the simplicity of this system.
 Go for the higher-priced models if you can benefit from the additional features they offer.

 For manual systems, clean out the step bit’s flutes if they build up with wood.

 Keep in mind that the screw’s angle of approach will pull the pocket-holed piece at that angle.
 You need to clamp or secure the pieces together while screwing in order to ensure a properly aligned joint.
 I typically use a clamp and some bench dogs.
-You could also use Kreg’s 90° Clamps.
+You could also use a pair of Kreg 90-degree corner clamps.